SecureStrux/Guides/README.md

     #This command will change the nessus-scan accounts login shell to /bin/bash.
 Change name of the account, if necessary.
     chsh nessus-scan --shell /bin/bash
     ```
-3. Confirm the change by viewing the scanning account's login shell in `/etc/passwd` by issuing the `cat /etc/passwd` command
+3. Confirm the change by viewing the scanning account's login shell in `/etc/passwd` by issuing the `cat /etc/passwd` command:

    <img src="https://user-images.githubusercontent.com/86627856/169600276-fd2cd009-185f-479f-ba59-d7144481015e.png" width=50% height=50%></br>